chetansinghsajwan/notes/btech/tcs703/unit3.md

 3. Video Teleconferencing over Internet.
 4. Internet Audio and video streaming.

+### RTCP

 ### SIP

-SIP stands for Session Intiation Protocol.
+SIP stands for Session Intiation Protocol, defined by IETF.

-It was designed by IETF.
+SIP is a signalling protocol used to create, modify, and terminate a multimedia session over the Internet Protocol.

-It can run on UDP and TCP.
+It is an application layer protocol.
+It was designed to be independent of underlying transport layer, so it ca run on UDP or TCP.

+> [!todo]
+> Review this.

 It is a lightweight protocol that does the following: